tommythongnguyen/ANGULAR2_RESPONSE_SITE/README.md

 //==================================================================

-In order to run the website properly, you need to run:
+0/In order to run the website properly, you need to run:
 IMPORTANT:  YOU NEED TO INSTALL :    Angul Cli  before you can be able to run this app: https://cli.angular.io/

 1/go inside "ANGULAR2_RESPONSE_SITE" folder: cd ANGULAR2_RESPONSE_SITE